EspejoLuis/quantlib-multilang/docs/devlogs/devlog_08_25.md

 - `+=` implementation with `AddAssign` trait ✅.
 Unit test as well.
   - ❌ The panick unknow time unit cases still to do.

+## 30 August 2025 - Rust

+- Delete timunits: seconds, microseconds, milliseconds, hours, minutes.
+Adjust unit tests.
+- `-` and `-=` implementation with `SubAssign` and `Neg` traits:
+  - We need `-a` not `a-b` so that's why use Neg instead of Sub!

 ### TODO:

+- Should we keep hours,seconds,milliseconds,microseconds, minutes
 - ❓ Thinking about having `enum month` in a proper `month.rs`
 - What about using Size (usize) instead of MonthIndex or WeekDayIndex
 - Date: